 Figure 1-2.
 Dr. George Bass in 1977, about the time he arrived at Texas A&M University.

-In 1980 the growing Anthropology Program was separated from Sociology and became the Department of Anthropology, with Dr. Bryant appointed as the first Department Head.
+In 1980, the growing Anthropology Program was separated from Sociology and became the Department of Anthropology, with Dr. Bryant appointed as the first Department Head.
 At the same time, a Nautical Archaeology Program was established as an autonomous unit within the Department of Anthropology.
-In an effort to maintain the uniqueness of the program, as requested by the Dean, the focus of the new department continued to be archaeology, an area within anthropology that was only weakly emphasized at other doctoral-granting state universities in Texas.
-It was this desire to be unique within the Texas higher education system that led to acquiring the emphasis in nautical archaeology and also the development of the Archaeological Research Laboratory, an active research and academic program in cultural research management.
-This latter new research program, under the initial guidance of Dr. Harry Shafer, grew rapidly and with grants and contracts was soon conducting a wide range of archaeological projects throughout Texas and neighboring states.
+In an effort to maintain the uniqueness of the program, as requested by the dean, the focus of the new department continued to be archaeology, an area within anthropology that was only weakly emphasized at other doctoral-granting state universities in Texas.
+It was this desire to be unique within the Texas higher education system that led to acquiring the emphasis in nautical archaeology and also the development of the Archaeological Research Laboratory, an active research and academic program in cultural research management (CRM).
+This latter new research program, under the initial guidance of Dr. Harry Shafer, grew rapidly and with grants and contracts, was soon conducting a wide range of archaeological projects throughout Texas and neighboring states.
 This CRM program provided training for a large group of graduate students wanting to complete their academic studies and then become professional archaeologists.
-In 1981 Dr. David Carlson joined the faculty and replaced Shafer as the director of the Archaeological Research Laboratory.
+In 1981, Dr. David Carlson joined the faculty and replaced Shafer as the director of the Archaeological Research Laboratory.